-Recently, I have been getting many questions on how to start an online business especially in these uncertain times where women have been forced to leave work due the the Covid-19 pandemic.
+Recently, I have been getting many questions on how to start an online business, especially in these uncertain times when women have been forced to leave work due to the Covid-19 pandemic.
 In this blog post, I lay down a step-by-step guide to starting an online business from scratch.

 Work on your mindset.